-Last weekend, Kevin and I found ourselves with just a few hours to spend in Macon, Georgia on our way to see his nephew.
-See what all we got up to in just a short afternoon trip:
+Kevin and I found ourselves with just a few hours to spend in Macon.
+See what all we got up to in just a short trip to Macon, Georgia.

 Our first stop was Macon’s Museum of Arts and Sciences.
 The museum contains fine art exhibits, interactive science exhibits, nature trails, a planetarium, and a mini zoo.